Our Small Mine Approach

 - ✔ Support from Indigenous governments

 - ✔ May provide dilution-free funds to explore other areas of the property

-A key driver of this strategy is First Nations support, including potential investment and employment.
+A key driver of this strategy is Indigenous support, including potential investment and employment.

-Environmental and related studies are estimated to take less than one year to complete if the permit application proceeds through the regulatory process as a "small mine" application under the British Columbia Mines Act.
+Environmental and related studies are estimated to take less than one year to complete if the permit application proceeds through the regulatory process as a smaller-scale application under the British Columbia Mines Act.

-Our next step is to conduct further surface mapping and drilling in preparation for a Pre-Feasibility Study.
+Our next step is to conduct bulk sampling, further surface mapping and drilling in preparation for a Pre-Feasibility Study.

 * All figures from NI-43-101 Technical Report on the Preliminary Economic Assessment for the Deer Horn Gold-Silver-Tellurium Property.
 Completed May 31, 2018.